-Machine category Maximum stake (from January 2014) Maximum prize (from January 2014) Allowed premises Α Unlimited Unlimited Regional Casino B1 £5 £10,000 (with the option of a maximum £20,000 linked progressive jackpot on a premises basis only) Large Casino, Small Casino, Pre-2005 Act casino and Regional Casinos B2 £100 £500 Betting premises and tracks occupied by pool betting and all of the above B3 £2 £500 Bingo premises, Adult gaming centre and all of the above ВЗА £2 £500 Members' club or Miners' welfare institute only B4 £2 £400 Members' club or Miners' welfare club, commercial club and all of the above.
-C £1 £100 Family entertainment centre (with Commission operating licence), Qualifying alcohol licenced premises (without additional gaming machine permit), Qualifying alcohol licenced premises (with additional LA gaming machine permit) and all of the above.
+Machine Category Maximum Stake Maximum Prize Allowed Premises Α Unlimited Unlimited Regional Casino B1 £5 £10,000 Large Casino, Small Casino, Pre-2005 Act casino and Regional Casinos B2 £100 (in multiples of £10) £500 Betting premises and tracks occupied by pool betting and all of the above В3 £2 £500 Bingo premises, Adult gaming centre and all of the above B3A £2 £500 Members' club or Miners' welfare institute only B4 £2 £400 Members' club or Miners' welfare club, commercial club and all of the above C £1 £100 Family entertainment centre (with Commission operating licence), Qualifying alcohol licenced premises (without additional gaming machine permit), Qualifying alcohol licenced premises (with additional LA gaming machine permit) and all of the above.
+D Money Prize 10p £5 Travelling fairs, unlicensed (permit) Family entertainment centre and all of the above

-Machine category Maximum stake (from January 2014) Maximum prize (from January 2014) Allowed premises D money prize 10p £5 Travelling fairs, unlicensed (permit) Family entertainment centre and all of the above D non-money prize (other than crane grab machine) 30p £8 All of the above.
-D non-money prize (crane grab machine) £1 £50 All of the above.
-D combined money and non-money prize (other than coin pusher or penny falls machines) 10p £8 (of which no more than £5 may be a money prize) All of the above.
-D combined money and non-money prize (coin pusher or penny falls machine) 20p £20 (of which no more than £10 may be a money prize) All of the above.
+Machine Category Maximum Stake Maximum Prize Allowed Premises D non-money prize (crane grabbing machine) £1 £50 All of the above D non-money prize (other than crane grab machine) 30p £8 All of the above D combined money and non-money prize (other than coin pusher or penny falls machines) 10p £8 (of which no more than £5 may be a money prize) All of the above D combined money and non-money prize (coin pusher or penny falls machine) 20p £20 (of which no more than £10 may be a money prize) All of the above

-Stakes and Prizes may change.
-Please refer to stakes and prizes information at www.gamblingcommission.gov.uk
+Stakes and prizes may change.
+Please refer to updated information on Gambling Commission website at www.gamblingcommision.gov.uk